 Bring your students to this fantastic, hands-on exhibition about dinosaur eggs, nests and babies.
 Standards-linked guided programs are available.
 Contact us at firstname.lastname@example.org for more information.

 Please follow the links below to find out more about each of these opportunities.

 We invite science teachers to pilot standards-based STEM curriculum resources in their classrooms.
 Modular units explore the influence of climate change on emerging insect-borne infections such as dengue fever, malaria, chikungunya and leishmaniasis.

 evening of June 30 to midday July 3

 This will be the third Indigenous Cultures of the Americas institute.

 For High School Teachers

 In this workshop, learn about available datasets and image banks for museum collections and how to best utilize them in a classroom setting to teach evolutionary principles.
-NOTE: INSTITUTE IS FULL.

 Register for the P. REX Club (Peabody Regional Educators’ eXchange) and receive monthly e-mails about upcoming events, programs and professional development opportunities just for educators, including our signature evening programs.
 Sign up or find out more about the P. REX Club here.

 P. REX evening programs in a nutshell: